mfillmer/shift-planner/docs/ui/welcome.md

 ### Mobile

 Mobile Views will not be displayed to save space.
-Not all pages will also have a mobile
+Not all pages will have a mobile

 [Welcome Page mobile](mockups/welcome-mobile.svg)